Building a Home Addition

 - Complete application for Commission Review

-- 3 sets of plans for the residential addition (PDF version emailed to the Department of Planning and Community Development)
+- 1 set of plans for the residential addition (PDF version emailed to the Department of Planning and Community Development)

 - Review Fee